Getting the Customer Experience Work Done

 Sometimes it’s a group, a mid-level manager, or an executive.
 But someone at some point begins to nurture the idea that focusing on the customer experience could be the way to build a better company.
 At this early stage we often see a customer experience champion emerge who begins to nudge the organization toward seeing the light.
 They use secondary data and/or aggregate the haphazard customer data already being collected in their organization to begin building a business case.

-Key Challenge: Build a business case for investing in customer experience transformation
+• Key Challenge: Build a business case for investing in customer experience improvement

 Phase 2: Advice Givers